michaelocenar/route-roamer/README.md

 RouteRoamer was created using Next.js, OpenAI API, Google Maps API, MapboxAPI, and PostgreSQL.

-In the future, we plan to experiment with different AI models to reduce the response time from a minute to ideally <20 sdconds.
+In the future, we plan to experiment with different AI models to reduce the response time from a minute to under 20 seconds, ideally.
 We also aim to provide more detailed information about each location in the marker's infowindow in the map.

 ## Contributors